kurtosis-tech/kurtosis/docs/docs/quickstart.md

     )
 ```

-Next to your `main.star`, add a file called `kurtosis.yml` with the following contents:
+Then, in your working directory (kurtosis-quickstart) next to your `main.star` file, create a file called `kurtosis.yml` with the following contents:

 ```bash
 name: "github.com/john-snow/kurtosis-quickstart"
 ```

-Rerun:
+Now, run the following to see what happens:

 ```bash
 kurtosis clean -a && kurtosis run --enclave quickstart .